anandu927/flask_todo/README.md

 # Todo App

-The Todo App is a simple web application built with Flask, which allows users to create and manage a list of todo items.
+The Todo App is a simple web application built with React & Flask, which allows users to create and manage a list of todo items.
 This README provides an overview of the Todo App, its features, and its architecture.

 ## Features